-Georgia Gwinnett College continues to monitor trends related to residence hall fire incidents and alarms to provide a firesafe living environment for all students.
-New programs and policies are developed as needed to help ensure the safety of all students, faculty, and staff.
-If additional funding was available, it would be used to upgrade the fire notification system so alarm monitoring would be an on-campus function.
+Georgia Gwinnett College continues to monitor trends related to residence hall fire incidents and alarms to provide a fire-safe living environment for all students.
+The latest programs and policies are developed as needed to help ensure the safety of all students, faculty, and staff.
+If additional funding were available, it would be used to upgrade the fire notification system so alarm monitoring would be an on-campus function.